 31.3 Conduct of the Arbitration, Authority of the Arbitrators, and Choice of Law

 It is the intention of the parties that the arbitration shall be conducted pursuant to the Federal Arbitration Act and administered by the American Arbitration Association in accordance with its then current Commercial Arbitration Rules, as such Act and Rules are modified by this arbitration agreement.
 The validity, construction, and interpretation of this agreement to arbitrate, and all procedural aspects of the arbitration conducted pursuant to this agreement to arbitrate, including but not limited to, the determination of the issues that are subject to arbitration (i.e., arbitrability), the scope of the arbitrable issues, allegations of “fraud in the inducement” to enter into this agreement or this arbitration provision, allegations of waiver, laches, delay or other defenses to arbitrability, and the rules governing the conduct of the arbitration (including the time for filing an answer, the time for the filing of counterclaims, the times for amending the pleadings, the specificity of the pleadings, the extent and scope of discovery, the issuance of subpoenas, the times for the designation of experts, whether the arbitration is to be stayed pending resolution of related litigation involving third parties not bound by this arbitration agreement, the receipt of evidence, and the like), shall be decided by the Arbitrators.
 In deciding the substance of the parties’ Claims, the Arbitrators shall refer to the substantive laws of the State of Texas for guidance (excluding Texas choice-of-law principles that might call for the application of some other State’s law).
-Provided, however, it is expressly agreed that notwithstanding any other provision in this arbitration agreement to the contrary, the Arbitrators shall have absolutely no authority to award treble, exemplary or punitive damages of any type under any circumstances regardless of whether such damages may be available under Texas law, the law of any other State, or federal law, or under the Federal Arbitration Act, or under the Commercial Arbitration Rules of the American Arbitration Association, the parties hereby waiving their right, if any, to recover treble, exemplary or punitive damages in connection with any such Claims.
+Provided, however, it is expressly agreed that notwithstanding any other provision in this arbitration agreement to the contrary, the arbitrators shall have absolutely no authority to award treble, exemplary or punitive damages of any type under any circumstances regardless of whether such damages may be available under Texas law, the law of any other State, or federal law, or under the Federal Arbitration Act, or under the Commercial Arbitration Rules of the American Arbitration Association, the parties hereby waiving their right, if any, to recover treble, exemplary or punitive damages in connection with any such Claims.

 31.4 Forum for the Arbitration and Selection of Arbitrators